Life Cycle of Carpet Beetles:

 If you live in a warm place, for instance in a southern state in the United States, then you are likely to encounter carpet beetles at your home or workplace.

-These insects tend to hide in upholstered furniture and feed on textiles made of plant or animal products such as fur, hair, dander, silk as well as feathers.
+These insects tend to hide in cracks and crevices and upholstered furniture.
+They feed on textiles made of plant or animal products such as fur, hair, dander, silk as well as feathers.

 Why Carpet Beetles Are A Concern

 Although they don’t bite people, carpet beetles are not friendly to have around at your home as prolonged contact with their body fibers can result in bumpy, itchy, rashes.
 The rashes share some resemblance with bed bug bites.

 Therefore, you ought to be on the lookout to spot these pests as soon as they get away into your place.
 Your familiarity with the lifecycle of these beetles will come in handy in their early detection and control.
 So, it is important that we have a look at the series of their developmental changes.

 Carpet beetles undergo full metamorphosis which includes going through the egg, larva, pupa as well as adult stages.
 Depending on how cold or hot the surrounding environment is, a carpet beetle takes four months to a year to develop from the egg stage all the way to the adult stage.

 A female carpet beetle lay many egg batches at a time, each having about 20 to 100 eggs.
 The eggs are white in color, oval in shape and each is approximately 0.35mm wide while its length is around 0.75mm.
 The pests can thrive outdoors, but sometimes the mothers decide to lay eggs indoors for proximity to food sources.

 When laid indoors, the eggs take about 5 to 21 days to hatch but the period is dependent on the prevailing climatic conditions as well as the involved carpet beetles species.

 Upon close inspection of an area with a carpet beetle infestation, the eggs are likely to be found in hidden spots near baseboards or dark closets.